b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * Mitra, Rajandralala (ed.)
 (1874).
 'Notices of Sanskrit MSS.: Series I; No. VIII; Vol. III; Part I'.
 Published under orders ofvthe Government of Bengal.
 Calcutta, Bengal, India: The Baptist Mission Press.
 Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

 **Purport:**<br>
+Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.

+* Mitra, Rajandralala (ed.)
+(1875a).
+'Notices of Sanskrit MSS.: Series I; No. IX; Vol. III; Part II'.
+Published under orders ofvthe Government of Bengal.
+Calcutta, Bengal, India: The Baptist Mission Press.
+Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

+**Purport:**<br>
-Mitra (1874: pp. 99-x) describes a Sanskrit manuscript of the 'Sri Gautamiya Tantra' (Samhita or Mahatantra) set in Bengali script with a mangala shloka of "Sri Sri Balagopalaya Namah" that is different to the Bengali version I have secured with the mangalala shloka of "Sri Sri Gurave Namah".
+Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.
+Mitra (1875a: pp. 99-x) describes a Sanskrit manuscript of the 'Sri Gautamiya Tantra' (Samhita or Mahatantra) set in Bengali script with a mangala shloka of "Sri Sri Balagopalaya Namah" that is different to the Bengali version I have secured with the mangalala shloka of "Sri Sri Gurave Namah".

-* Mitra, Rajendralala (1875).
+* Mitra, Rajendralala (1875b).
 'The Antiquities of Orissa: Vol. 1'.
 Calcutta, Bengal, India: Wyman & Co.
 Source: https://archive.org/details/dli.csl.7811 (accessed: Friday, July 25, 2025)

 **Purport:**<br>
 ...

+* Mitra, Rajandralala (ed.)
+(1876a).
+'Notices of Sanskrit MSS.: Series I; No. X; Vol. III; Part III'.
+Published under orders ofvthe Government of Bengal.
+Calcutta, Bengal, India: The Baptist Mission Press.
+Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

+**Purport:**<br>
+Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.

+* Mitra, Rajandralala (ed.)
+(1876b).
+'Notices of Sanskrit MSS.: Series I; No. XI; Vol. III; Part IV'.
+Published under orders ofvthe Government of Bengal.
+Calcutta, Bengal, India: The Baptist Mission Press.
+Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

+**Purport:**<br>
+Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.

 * Mitra, Rajendralala (1880).
 'The Antiquities of Orissa - Vol. 2'.
 Calcutta, Bengal, India: W. Newman & Co.
 Source: https://archive.org/details/dli.csl.7243 (accessed: Friday, July 25, 2025)